Rickventura/ChameleonMini/README.md

 Chameleon-Mini rev G ISO15693 STATE MACHINE
 ===========================================
 This is a repository forked from ChameleonMini rev G, an attempt made to build a core ISO15693 state machine to be exploited by any ISO 15693 compliant tag applications.
+It is assumed that a function like TagGetUid( a function called by the state machine), when a tag is initialized, is assigned to a specific tag function like TagGetUid = TITagitstandardGetUid.
+By so doing, when the state machine calls (*TagGetUid)(Uid) it will call TITagitstandardGetUid(Uid) instead.
+As any tags will assign its own function, like TagGetUid = MyTag_GetUid, the state machine always gets the correct Uid.
+Same is true for any function which may depend on a specific tag.

 TI Tag-it HF-I STANDARD TRANSPONDER EMULATOR: A WORKING EXAMPLE
 ============================================